osamaibraheem11/CSCI5030/README.md

 Building a project for class

 I made a change.
 Added a change from the web.
+One more change